MichaIng/DietPi-Docs/docs/software/system_stats.md

 ## phpSysInfo - Web interface system stats

 Allows you to monitor your system stats from a web page.
-The display output can be custimized via an ini file.
+The display output can be customized via an ini file.

 - Also Installs: [LASP webserver stack](../webserver_stack/)